The Advantages and Disadvantages of Software as a Service (SaaS)

 Security

-Publishers aren’t responsible for ensuring data security when using the SaaS model for their applications.
-It is, instead, the subscriber’s responsibility to make sure there are appropriate security safeguards and protocols in place.
-The current global reality of COVID-19 and the need for mobility in the workplace presents a significant challenge to IT departments as they endeavor to secure mobile devices in remote locations.
-Endpoint security is vital in order to safeguard important data in an increasingly mobile world.
+The SaaS provider and the subscriber share responsibility for data security in a third-party SaaS product.
+The provider is primarily responsible for the security of the infrastructure and the application itself, while the subscriber is responsible for configuring the application's security settings, managing user access, and educating users about security practices.
+The need for mobility in the workplace presents a significant challenge to IT departments as they endeavor to secure mobile devices in remote locations.
+Endpoint security is vital to safeguard important data in an increasingly mobile world.
 Businesses need to accommodate this trend without opening themselves to malicious attacks.
-To avoid this problem, you can select a hybrid cloud option wherein you can keep the sensitive information at the business/subscriber end or use tools like multi-factor authentication to add another level of security.
+One solution is selecting a hybrid cloud option that allows you to keep the sensitive information at the business/subscriber end or use tools like multi-factor authentication to add another level of security.

 Inadequate Control

 With SaaS programs, the information used within those programs is stored in the SaaS vendor’s data center.
 Accordingly, a subscribing business has no way to control how their information is maintained and security is out of their hands.
 If servers go down or there is a hack, there’s not much that you can do to secure your information.
-Potentially, this puts data at risk, which in turn may cost you the trust of your customers and your reputation in your industry.
-This fact starkly highlights the major advantage of on-site servers - information is mostly secure when stored in on-site servers with threats being limited to those that are internal.
-So, if security is a major concern the SaaS model may not be for you.
+Potentially, this puts data at risk, which may cost you the trust of your customers and your reputation in your industry.
+This fact starkly highlights the major advantage of on-site servers - information is mostly secure when stored in on-site servers with threats being limited to internal ones.
+But, if you don’t want to manage on-site servers for whatever reason or aren’t sure if your current IT environment is secure enough, then the SaaS model may be more secure for you.

 Upgrades